The most beautiful Chiang Rai temples to visit

 Wat Klang Wiang is a beautiful and richly decorated temple right in the heart of Chiang Rai.

-Although Wat Klang Wiang is fairly old, many of the buildings and structures inside the complex are built in the 20th century.
+Although Wat Klang Wiang is fairly old, many of the buildings and structures inside the complex were built in the 20th century.
 This is because a powerful storm damaged most of the temple at the beginning of the 1900s and it had to be rebuilt.

 An interesting fact about this temple is that since it is located at the precise center of Chiang Rai it contains the city pillar, which is kept in a specially built shrine.